 MySQL Router instances are not automatically removed from the metadata, so for example as you bootstrap more instances the InnoDB Cluster metadata contains a growing number of references to instances.
-To remove a registered MySQL Router instance from a cluster's metadata, use the Cluster.removeRouterMetadata(router) operation, added in version 8.0.19.
+To remove a registered MySQL Router instance from a cluster's metadata, use the Cluster.removeRouterMetadata(router) operation.